bootstrap-vue/bootstrap-vue/src/components/popover/README.md

         this.input2Return = ''
       },
       onShown() {
-        /* Called just after the popover has been shown */ /* Transfer focus to the first input */ this.focusRef(this.$refs.input1)
+        // Called just after the popover has been shown
+        // Transfer focus to the first input this.focusRef(this.$refs.input1)
       },
       onHidden() {
-        /* Called just after the popover has finished hiding */ /* Bring focus back to the button */ this.focusRef(this.$refs.button)
+        // Called just after the popover has finished hiding
+        // Bring focus back to the button this.focusRef(this.$refs.button)
       },
       focusRef(ref) {
-        /* Some references may be a component, functional component, or plain element */ /* This handles that check before focusing, assuming a focus() method exists */ /* We do this in a double nextTick to ensure components have updated & popover positioned first */ this.$nextTick(() => {
+        // Some references may be a component, functional component, or plain element
+        // This handles that check before focusing, assuming a `focus()` method exists
+        // We do this in a double `$nextTick()` to ensure components have
+        // updated & popover positioned first
+        this.$nextTick(() => {
           this.$nextTick(() => {
             ;(ref.$el || ref).focus()